 It was decided to have an auction of collectible DB Cooper items, since the Ariel Store houses the greatest collection of Cooper memorabilia on Planet Earth.
 Other people donated non-Cooper items to be sold at auction as well.
 Funds raised will be used to help do repairs on the store and expand the present venue even more.
 The Ariel Store has been in business since 1929, and is considered a historical site by the locals.

 The whole crazy party begins at 9AM on Saturday, August 27th, 2016 and runs well into Sunday.
 (Or whenever you feel like dragging yourself home.)
 Free internet access will be available inside the store, and anyone who wants to pay for their auction purchase can use cash, or their debit and credit cards by accessing PayPal, either from their smartphones, (you DON’T need a PayPal account) or by computer.
 The terminals will also be available to check your email or simply surf the internet.
 The BBQ dinner is free and so is the camping.
-Downloading the Official Program is a MUST. (see below)

 Free camping is allowed, and parking for small motorhomes or campers is first-come, first-served.
 Travel Channel may ask you to sign a Standard Release if they talk to you for the show.